 Treatment of a breech pregnancy begins with prevention.
 This includes avoiding premature labor, which can occur before an infant has shifted into the normal head-down presentation for delivery. premature labor can also result is other serious complications of the infant, including premature delivery, low birth weight and respiratory distress.

 Breech pregnancy: Misdiagnosis

 A diagnosis of breech pregnancy and breech presentation may be delayed or missed when a woman does not seek regular prenatal care.
 In addition, a woman with a breech pregnancy or breech presentation often has no symptoms.
-Because a breech pregnancy and breech presentation can lead to serious complications, such as difficult vaginal delivery ...more misdiagnosis »
+Because a breech pregnancy and breech presentation can lead to serious complications, such as difficult vaginal delivery, fetal distress, birth defects and ...more misdiagnosis »

 Symptoms of Breech pregnancy